 Where can I find reliable company emails to contact?

-Login to the Hub and click Marketplace Tools, then Firm Directory.
+Go to the Hub > Marketplace Tools > Firm Directory.
 Filter by country or region.
 Check the company website to ensure it is an active firm.
 Active firms will include updated content, including the year and active buy buttons.
 They should be the most reliable for communication and targeting for sales.